vexxhost/atmosphere/doc/source/deploy/csi.rst

 your Kubernetes cluster that Atmosphere runs on.
 You will need to follow the steps below to enable specific CSI drivers based on your storage requirements.

+.. admonition:: Storing secrets securely
+    :class: tip

+    When configuring CSI drivers, it is important to store sensitive information securely.
+You can use Ansible Vault to encrypt your inventory file and store it in a secure location.
+For more information on how to use Ansible Vault, refer to the `Ansible documentation <https://docs.ansible.com/ansible/latest/user_guide/vault.html>`_.

 ********
 Ceph RBD
 ********